RakipGit/ActiveDirectory_Enterprise_Lab/README.md

 ![GPO](images/PASS1.png)
 ![GPO](images/PASS2.png)

 ### 29. Testing the password GPO and finding out it works because after 3 failed log in attempts it locks the account.
-Also there are policy restrictions when you want to change the user password (length etc.)
+Also there are policy restrictions when you want to change the user password (length etc.).

 ![GPO](images/PASS3.png)
 ![GPO](images/PASS5.png)